keon/awesome-nlp/README.md

 ## Research Summaries and Trends

+- [NLP-Progress](https://nlpprogress.com/) tracks the progress in Natural Language Processing, including the datasets and the current state-of-the-art for the most common NLP tasks
 - [Four deep learning trends from ACL 2017.
 Part One: Linguistic Structure and Word Embeddings](http://www.abigailsee.com/2017/08/30/four-deep-learning-trends-from-acl-2017-part-1.html)
 - [Four deep learning trends from ACL 2017.
 Part Two: Interpretability and Attention](http://www.abigailsee.com/2017/08/30/four-deep-learning-trends-from-acl-2017-part-2.html)
 - [Highlights of EMNLP 2017: Exciting Datasets, Return of the Clusters, and More!](http://blog.aylien.com/highlights-emnlp-2017-exciting-datasets-return-clusters/)